Skip navigation

 • Establishing minimum pack sizes for sales of cigars, little cigars, and cigarillos

-State preemption laws have long been supported by the tobacco industry as a legislative tactic to shift commercial tobacco control policy decisions away from communities to state legislatures, where industry lobbyists are usually more influential.
-The tobacco industry works to limit local authority by lobbying for federal and state laws that include language to prohibit local governments from enacting stronger regulations.
+The tobacco industry has long supported state preemption laws as a tactic for shifting commercial tobacco control decisions away from local communities and towards state legislatures, where industry lobbyists hold more influence.
+By lobbying for federal and state laws to limit local authority, the tobacco industry aims to prevent local governments from enacting stronger regulations.

-Preemption limits local governments' ability to enact locally-tailored policies to protect the health of their citizens.
+Preemption limits a local government's ability to enact locally-tailored policies to protect the health of their citizens.
 Once preemption is in place, it can be difficult to overturn or reverse.

 “By introducing pre-emptive statewide legislation we can shift the battle away from the community level back to the state legislatures where we are on stronger ground.” —Tina Walls, Philip Morris, July 8, 1994